uktrade/iigb-beta-content/content/beta/where-to-invest/food/food-cluster-table.md

----
-strong_regions: [the East Midlands](/int/here-to-invest/east-midlands), [the South West](/int/here-to-invest/south-west-england) and Yorkshire and the Humber(/int/here-to-invest/yorkshire-and-the-humber).
+Food and drink manufacturing businesses are active across the UK and are particularly well-represented in [the East Midlands](/int/here-to-invest/east-midlands), [the South West](/int/here-to-invest/south-west-england) and Yorkshire and the Humber(/int/here-to-invest/yorkshire-and-the-humber).
----